QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 We have computed an allocation :math:`\{\vec C, \vec K, \vec 1\}` that solves the planning problem

-We use that allocation to construct our guess for the equilibium price system
+We use that allocation to construct our guess for the equilibrium price system

 In particular, we guess that for :math:`t=0,\dots,T`: